-This paper derives a generic model for the MIMO wireless channel.
-The model has the ability to explain important effects, including (i) interdependency of directions-of-arrival and directions-of-departure, (ii) large delay and angle dispersion by propagation via far clusters, (iii) rank reduction of the transfer function matrix.
-We propose a geometry-based model that includes the propagation effects that are critical for MIMO performance: (i) single scattering around the BS and MS, (ii) scattering by far clusters, (iii) double-scattering, (iv) waveguiding, and (v) diffraction by roof edges.
-The required parameters for the complete definition of the model are enumerated, and typical parameter values in macro- and microcellular environments are discussed.
+Abstract-This paper derives a generic model for the multipleinput multiple-output (MIMO) wireless channel.
+The model incorporates important effects, including i) interdependency of directions-of-arrival and directions-of-departure, ii) large delay and angle dispersion by propagation via far clusters, and iii) rank reduction of the transfer function matrix.
+We propose a geometrybased model that includes the propagation effects that are critical for MIMO performance: i) single scattering around the BS and MS, ii) scattering by far clusters, iii) double-scattering, iv) waveguiding, and v) diffraction by roof edges.
+The required parameters for the complete definition of the model are enumerated, and typical parameter values in macro and microcellular environments are discussed.

-Index Terms

-MIMO, channel model, keyholes, dispersion
+Index Terms-Channel model, dispersion, keyholes, MIMO.